-Born in 1999, Webster studied piano, viola, and chamber music with Elena Needham and Tim Boulton.
-He started conducting at age eleven and became principal conductor of Cornwall Youth Orchestra, aged fourteen.
-After being awarded top prize and orchestra prize at the Panula International Conducting Competition in 2018, Webster became one of the inaugural Salonen Fellows at the Colburn School, where he studied with Esa-Pekka Salonen.
+Raised in Cornwall, Webster studied piano with Elena Needham and viola with Tim Boulton.
+Aged twelve, he made his conducting debut with Cornwall Youth Orchestra, later becoming their principal conductor.
+After winning joint top prize and the orchestra prize at the Jorma Panula International Conducting Competition in 2018, Webster became one of the inaugural Salonen Fellows at the Colburn School in Los Angeles, where he studied with Esa-Pekka Salonen.

-Webster currently studies with Alasdair Beatson at the Royal Birmingham Conservatoire and has played in masterclasses with Ferenc Rados and Rita Wagner at the International Musicians Seminar, Prussia Cove.
+Webster is studying piano with Alasdair Beatson at the Royal Birmingham Conservatoire and has played in masterclasses with Ferenc Rados and Rita Wagner at the International Musicians Seminar, Prussia Cove.

 “Webster was no less brilliant in the Brahms where it was obvious that he simply adored the music, and it was a joy to see a conductor with a genuine sense of wonder.”